- 64 guests

 Meals Aboard Sea Cloud

-Served in single seatings, meals focus on outstanding local and Continental cuisine.
-Excellent wines from well-known regions are included at lunch and dinner.
+Meals aboard Sea Cloud are known to be delicious.
+Served in single seatings, meals focus on outstanding local and continental cuisine.
+Excellent wines from well known regions are included at lunch and dinner.
 Refreshments are always available.

 Cabins Aboard Sea Cloud

-The magnificent original cabins feature fireplaces and marble baths, and the newer staterooms are handsome and spacious with wood paneling and a nautical motif.
+The magnificent original cabins aboard Sea Cloud feature decorative fireplaces and marble baths, and the newer staterooms are handsome and spacious with wood paneling and a nautical motif.
 All cabins have a private view of the sea.
 The Main Deck has the ship’s original cabins, including the Owner’s Suites originally occupied by E.F.
 Hutton and Marjorie Merriweather Post.
 Cabins on the Promenade and Captain’s Decks have exquisite furnishings.
+Each room features a safe and individually adjustable A/C. Bathrooms all have water closets, marble sinks, gold-plated fixtures, hair dryers and outlets for razor.